 Funderland Amusement Park has been in operation since 1946.
 It is a great little amusement park for the kiddies.
-Ideally, for ages 2 to 12, kids can go on the nine rides, including a roller coaster, trains, tea cups, a carousel or a log flume.
+Ideally, for ages 2 to 12, kids can go on the nine rides, including a roller coaster, trains, tea cups, a carousel, or a log flume.
 There is a snack bar that sells everything from hot dogs to churros to coffee (to keep the adults on their toes).
 The park is also easily located in William Land Park next to Fairytale Town and the Sacramento Zoo.

 Since Sacramento is hours away from the nearest ocean, what better way to get some aquatic fun than at Raging Waters Sacramento.
 Only open during the summer months, this water park has attractions for the young and old, from daring water slides to meandering water rides.
 A kiddie area has kid-friendly rides.